Top 20 Tips For Buying Rental Properties

 Suppose a community has a high number of vacancies.
 In that case, it may mean that the area is declining, has too many listings compared to the demand (intense competition), or has a seasonal rent cycle.

-It’s smarter to buy income rental properties in neighborhoods with low vacancy rates as these allow landlords to increase rents.
+It’s smarter to buy income rental properties in neighbourhoods with low vacancy rates as these allow landlords to increase rents.

 A community with a high number of vacancies means the area is declining.